CarlosCoba/XS3D/README.md

 =================

 If you are using XS3D in your work, please cite the XS release paper https://ui.adsabs.harvard.edu/abs/2024RMxAA..60...19L/abstract.
-A version for 3D has been submitted.
+A version for 3D has been recently submitted to the ApJ.
 Also, if you use the XS colormap (red-black-blue) in a different context, I would appreciate it, if you include XS in the acknowledgment section.